xlwillia/calculator/README.md

 # Calculator

-This is a calculation multitool made using Vue, Vite, Tailwind, daisyUI, and mathjs
+This is a calculation multitool made using Vue, Vite, Tailwind, and daisyUI.
+The calculator depends on mathjs and the currency converter depends on data from the European Central Bank using Frankfurter API.

 ## Project Setup